-- block your system (costing you in plumbing fees)
+- block your system (costing you in plumbing fees), or

 "If flushed, facial tissues along with wet wipes and other cleaning wipes can get caught in customers' sewer pipes.
-These can back up over time which can cause a serious blockage in the pipes, and potential damage to pipes.
+These can back up over time which can cause a serious blockage and potential damage to pipes.

 Ideally manufacturers should label their facial tissue products with a 'Do Not Flush' warning on the packaging to let people know about this issue.

-FSC is an international, non-profit organisation that promotes responsible forest management.
-It achieves this by setting standards on forest products with a certification process.
+FSC is an international nonprofit organisation that promotes responsible forest management by setting standards on forest products with a certification process.
 You'll find the FSC tree-tick logo on many tissue packs, but if you take a closer look at the fine print you'll notice there are three classifications to the label: